Charles de Noyelle: In Rome

 As soon as he was elected Superior General (in 1661) Giovanni Paolo Oliva appointed de Noyelle as his Assistant for the German provinces' affairs.
 He remained in that post for 20 years, being made Vicar General of the Society on several occasions too.
-At the General Congregation that followed the death of Father Oliva Charles de Noyelle was elected unanimously, at the first ballot, Superior General.
-This remains the only case (leaving aside St. Ignatius of Loyola) of a Superior General being elected unanimously.
+At the General Congregation that followed the death of Oliva, Charles de Noyelle was elected unanimously, at the first ballot, Superior General.
+This remains the only case (leaving aside Ignatius of Loyola) of a Superior General being elected unanimously.

 Problems and controversies

 Just about the time of his election, the dispute between Louis XIV of France and Pope Innocent XI (over the Gallican Liberties, among other subjects) had culminated in the publication of the Déclaration du clergé de France.
 This placed the Society in a difficult position in France, as its attachment to the Universal Church and the Pope prevented the Jesuits to teach the Gallicanism of the Declaration.
-It required all the ingenuity and ability of the influential Father François de la Chaise and Father de Noyelle to prevent a break.
+It required all the ingenuity and ability of the influential François de la Chaise and de Noyelle to prevent a break.
 The middle of the road position adopted by the Society dissatisfied Innocent XI with whom the Jesuits had otherwise good relations.

 Even more delicate was the question of the Chinese Rites.
 Reports of Jesuits (in China) ignoring or rejecting openly the papal decree forbidding the so-called Chinese rites reached the Congregation of the Propaganda Fide, resulted in ill will towards the Society.